Kuat Trio Review

 Our Analysis and Test Results

 The Kuat Trio is one of the most versatile roof racks on the market.
-Being a fork mount rack, it requires removal of the front wheel, which makes it much easier to load than tray-style roof racks that clamp the front tire or frame.
+Being a fork mount rack, it requires the removal of the front wheel, which makes it much easier to load than tray-style roof racks that clamp the front tire or frame.
 The unique skewer/axle system makes the rack compatible with almost any axle size or fork spacing.
-On top of all of this, we think it is one of the best-looking roof racks you can buy.
+From an aesthetic perspective, it is one of the best-looking roof racks you can buy.

 Performance Comparison